CIA nominee to face questions on interrogations, drones and leaks

 He maintained that after being named White House counter-terrorism advisor, "I was put in a position to influence decisions related to EITS, such as how we handle interrogations, and I strongly support the president's ban on such techniques."

-The CIA, which under Bush ran a network of secret prisons overseas where many of the interrogations were conducted, was now "out of the detention business and it should stay that way."
+The CIA, which under Bush ran a network of secret prisons overseas where many of the so-called enhanced interrogations were conducted, was now "out of the detention business and it should stay that way."

-Drone strikes hit their targets with "astonishing precision" and therefore "dramatically reduce the danger to U.S. personnel and innocent civilians," he said.
+He said drone strikes hit their targets with "astonishing precision" and therefore "dramatically reduce the danger to U.S. personnel and innocent civilians."

-In 2011, a drone strike killed U.S.-born Anwar al-Awlaki, who U.S. investigators say was a leader of al Qaeda's Yemen-based affiliate.
-His 16-year-old son, also a U.S. citizen, was killed in a separate drone strike in Yemen that year.

 Brennan is also likely to face questions about the news leaks, which are under federal investigation, although a congressional source said no evidence has emerged yet that Brennan played a role in some of the leaks.